muskanf/prescription_ocr/README.md

-# 💊 Smart Intake: AI-Powered Prescription Reader
+# 💊 Prescription Ocr: AI-Powered Prescription Reader

-**Smart Intake** is a lightweight, AI-powered desktop tool that lets pharmacists drag-and-drop prescription images or PDFs and automatically extracts structured medication information using state-of-the-art handwriting OCR.
+**Prescription Ocr** is a lightweight, AI-powered desktop tool that lets pharmacists drag-and-drop prescription images or PDFs and automatically extracts structured medication information using state-of-the-art handwriting OCR.

 Built with **Electron + Python**, it supports both **modern typed prescriptions** and **scanned handwritten faxes**.